Cheryl Maas

-Cheryl Maas (born 28 September 1984) is a Dutch snowboarder, who competed at the 2006 Winter Olympics in Torino, finishing 11th at the halfpipe.
-She also competed at the 2014 Winter Olympics in Sochi, finishing 20th in slopestyle and in the 2018 Winter Olympics in PyeongChang where she finished 23rd in slopestyle and 20th in big air.
+Cheryl Maas (born 28 September 1984) is a Dutch snowboarder.
+She competed at the 2006 Winter Olympics in Turin, finishing 11th at the halfpipe, at the 2014 Winter Olympics in Sochi, finishing 20th in slopestyle and in the 2018 Winter Olympics in PyeongChang where she finished 23rd in slopestyle and 20th in big air.
 She started snowboarding in 1993.
 In 2004, she played in the snowboard movie Dropstitch.

 2016 Oslo

 Cheryl Maas took home a gold medal during the women’s big air event.

 Winter X Games 13

 She had an accident in the Winter X Games 13 slopestyle track while training before the event.

 Personal life

 Cheryl Maas lived in Oslo and is married to Natalie Hatfield from Boise, Idaho in February 2021.

 Cheryl has two daughters called Lara and Mila Kjeldaas, with her ex-wife Stine Brun Kjeldaas.